isaacnmm/pestpolicy-hugo2XX/content/posts/do-fake-wasps-nests-work/index.md

 You must continuously monitor the wasps occurrences in case you notice some in your vicinity.

-##  Can Wasps Re
-- Use Their Own Made Nest?
+##  Can Wasps Re-Use Their Own Made Nest?

 No!
 In the real life, wasps wont opt to go for their old abandoned nest.
 Naturally, during winter, most of male wasps die due to advance weather conditions.